tomasbanik/cf7-to-zapier/readme.txt

 = Does it works for forms sent out of CF7? =

 Nope.
-The intention here is to integrate CF7 to Zapier (and another webhooks).
+The intention here is to integrate CF7.

-= Can I use it without Zapier? =
+= Can I use it without Integromat? =

 Yep.
-We are creating a integration to Zapier webhook, but you can insert any URL to receive a JSON formated data.
+We are creating a integration to Integromat webhook, but you can insert any URL to receive a JSON formated data.

 = My sent data is empty =

-Please, go to [support forum](https://wordpress.org/support/plugin/cf7-to-zapier/) to get help.

-= Who are the developers? =

-* [Vizir](http://vizir.com.br/en) is a Brazilian software studio.
-* [Mário Valney](https://mariovalney.com/me) is a Brazilian developer who works at Vizir Software Studio and integrates the [WordPress community](https://profiles.wordpress.org/mariovalney).

-= How can I show webhook errors on form submit? =

-We already show WordPress request errors.
-If you want to add theatment to webhook errors, please [check this post](https://wordpress.org/support/topic/form-sent-to-zapier-randomly/#post-11249864).
+Please, send us an email to cf7integrated@1-clicksetup.com

 = How can I upload files and send link to webhook? =

-If you send a form with file, we will copy this to a directory before CF7 remove it and send the link to Zapier.
+If you send a form with file, we will copy this to a directory before CF7 remove it and send the link to Integromat.

 = How can I rename a field to webhook? =